viranzo/crel2/README.md

 	<div>click me!</div>
 	Launches the function when clicked

-You can also object properties as attributes during creation:
+You can also assign object properties as attributes during creation:

 	var test = crel2('div', ['arr', [1,2,3,4] ], 'this div has an array as attribute');